 As part of the Next Generation Science Standards (NGSS), students need to "ask questions to clarify evidence of the factors that have caused the rise in global temperatures over the past century."
-Many teachers have little to no formal training on how to teach about climate change.
-Along with the ever-changing research and the controversy that comes with it, some teachers inevitably shy away or even prevent students from digging deep into the content.
+Many teachers have little to no formal training in how to teach about climate change.
+Along with the ever-changing research and the controversy that comes with it, it's understandable that some teachers may shy away from the content, or even prevent students from digging in too deep.

 - Students must use models to understand the fundamental processes that help shape Earth's climate.

 - Just as scientists have long argued the causes of global temperature rise, students should be holding those same debates.

 - Students need hands-on time with data to practice interpreting real evidence and arriving at their own conclusions.

 Here are five tools that incorporate those practices and can be used immediately in the classroom to help students become true climate change scientists.

 MIT Climate Science, Risk & Solutions is an interactive, online textbook from MIT that can be used as a supplemental resource for high school teachers approaching the topic with their classes.
 The site offers a historical timeline, graphs, and images to tackle the science, and the slick interactive features will be engaging to teens.
 Students can scroll through the entire text, or jump among the topics, which are divided into sections: Climate Science, Climate Change, Risk, and Solutions.
 Each chapter uses different elements to engage students; read-aloud sections, interactive graphs, and short quizzes help break up the dense text.